 Get lost in the old town

-Sorrento’s centro storico (historic centre) is a maze of narrow streets which run back from the cliffside – they’re supposedly pedestrianised but don’t be surprised if you see someone trying to squeeze a car down there.
-These medieval alleyways twist and turn past trattorias, bars and shops, so throw away the map, take a walk and see what you can discover in the backstreets – whether it’s churches, hidden gardens or historic buildings.
+Sorrento’s centro storico (historic centre) is a maze of narrow streets which run back from the cliffside.
+These medieval alleyways twist and turn their way past restaurants, bars and shops, so throw away the map, take a walk and see what you can discover in the backstreets – whether it’s historic churches, hidden gardens or ornate doorways.

 See the Church and Cloisters of San Francesco

-The open air cloisters have a fairytale feel, surrounded by arches draped in trailing plants and filled with flowers, ornamental trees and the sound of birdsong.
+The open-air cloisters have a fairytale feel, surrounded by arches draped in trailing plants and filled with flowers, ornamental trees and the sound of birds.
 They’re one of Sorrento’s most romantic spots and unsurprisingly a favourite wedding venue.
-There are also classical concerts and art exhibitions held in the cloister in the summer months.

 Take a dip in the bay